-Table 1-2: Relevant definitions table Definition Meaning Module Executable entity that can take part in a simulation.
+Table 1-2: Relevant definitions table Definition Meaning Module An executable entity that can take part in a simulation.
 A module can be understood, broadly speaking, also as an "algorithm".
 Basically, it contains the recipe to produce products function of inputs.
 A module contains also several rules to define the input, output and associated formats.
 Furthermore, its behaviour is controlled by two configuration files.
-Overall, the architecture of a module consists of: > The source code and its binary compiled counterpart > A global configuration file with parameters common to several modules > A local configuration file with module specific parameters An input file that characterizes its inputs An output file that characterizes its outputs Modules are not considered part of the framework.
-Simulation A simulation is understood as a list of modules (or even a module alone) that is run sequentially and produces observable results.
-Session A session is defined as an execution of a simulation, an ordered set of simulations or an iterative execution of simulation(s) with different parameter values.
-There are no restrictions on how to concatenate these simulations, they do not have to be compatible between them but, if necessary, the final output files of a simulation can be used by the following simulation.
-1 Framework Software infrastructures designed to support and control the simulation definition and execution.
-It includes the GUI, domain and database capabilities that enable to perform all the functionality of the simulator.
+Overall, the architecture of a module consists of: The source code and its binary compiled counterpart A global configuration file with parameters common to several modules A local configuration file with module specific parameters ➤ An input file that characterizes its inputs An output file that characterizes its outputs Modules are not considered part of the framework.
+Simulation A definition of one or more modules that can be executed in a sequential logical order to produce observable results.
+In practice, a simulation provides the configuration required by the orchestrating framework to control and achieve a well ordered simulation execution with reproduceable results.
+This configuration consists of, at least, the module plus configuration and input/output files.
+Execution An instance of a (simulation) obtained by running the configured list of Modules with a particular set of configuration and input.
+Also, the content of the folder storing all the configuration, input and output generated by executing the Simulation.
+Orchestrating Infrastructure A logical set of fundamental facilities and systems required to support the definition and control of all elements of an E2E Performance Simulator.
+Orchestrating Framework A concrete software framework designed to support and control the simulation definition and execution.
+The implementation of this framework includes the GUI, domain and database capabilities that enable to perform all the functionality of the simulator.
 Configuration File An XML file that contains all the parameters necessary to execute a module.
 A configuration file instance must comply with the corresponding XML schema defined at module creation time.
 Parameter A constant whose value characterizes a given particularity of a module.
 Parameters are user-configurable, they are fixed before launching a module and, for practical reasons, and not all of them shall be accessible from the HMI.

-Batch mode The capability of the simulator to perform consecutive runs without continuous interactions with the user.
+Definition Meaning Batch mode The capability of the simulator to perform consecutive runs without continuous interactions with the user.
 Batch mode checks the agreement or not between the output of a given module and the input by the next one in the sequence of the simulation.
 Several modes of executions can be performed: Iteratively, executing one or more simulations Iteratively, executing the same simulation several times depending on the parameters configuration Same as above but by executing a batch script.